-The jig being used in this guide is the AR-15 Easy Jig, and we're using a standard forged 80% lower.
+The jig being used in this guide is a router jig, and we're using a standard forged 80% lower.
 Lucky for you, this is one of the most basic jigs with a nearly universal design.
-Even if you're using a different jig and you're completing a .308 or AR-9 lower receiver, you can still follow these steps for reference.
+Even if you're using a different jig and you're completing a .308 or AR-9 lower receiver, you can still follow these general steps for reference.

 First, let's take a look at all the tools you should have ready before getting started:

 - Drill press bench vise